-Eye examinations are available to the general public as well as the University community.
+Eye examinations are available to University staff, students and the general public.

 The clinic welcomes specialist referral by other practitioners.
 Most consultations are covered through Medicare and similar arrangements.
 In some circumstances there are some charges that apply to examinations or ancillary testing.
-Staff will advise of these charges prior to the examination.
+Staff will advise of these charges before your examination.

 How treatment works

 Consultations are conducted by final year University of Melbourne students and are fully supervised by experienced practicing optometrists.

 Please note that as we are a teaching clinic, our appointments may sometimes take longer than at other optometry service providers, up to 90 minutes for a full initial consultation.
 When making an appointment you can be advised as to the expected length of your visit.

 If you require medications to treat your eye condition, our therapeutically qualified optometrists can issue a prescription for you.